Mulie/Northbound-Product-Lab/replit.md

-# Product Review Studio - Replit Environment
+# Northbound Product Lab - Replit Environment

 ## Overview
-Product Review Studio is a design audit service website with form submission functionality.
+Northbound Product Lab is a design audit service website with form submission functionality.
 It allows users to apply for design review services, with submissions saved to local JSON files and CSV summaries.

 ## Project Architecture